in-toto/attestation/docs/background.md

         explained above.
     -   Because Binary Authorization does not want to require its users to use the existing in-toto link schema, which is overly specific.
--   Should allow indexing of attestations by artifact ID, without having to understand the user-defined schema.
+-   Should allow indexing of attestations by their artifact identifier, i.e., a digest, without having to understand the user-defined schema.
     -   Primary reason: To support generic attestation indexing/storage/fetching without requiring user configuration for every type of attestation.
     -   Secondary reason: To simplify the programming model of policies.
 The binding between artifact and attestation can be done in a framework without requiring type-dependent configuration.
-    -   Implication: the association between attestation and primary artifact ID must be standardized.
+    -   Implication: the association between attestation and primary artifact identifier must be standardized.
 -   Should allow identification of related artifacts IDs given an attestation, without having to understand the user-defined schema.
     -   Reason: To support "inline attestations," where the client fetches and